leaysgur/slides/docs/vuefes_jp-2025/index.md

 - Don't forget that there are people behind it
 - Because it's free to use, we should express our gratitude
-- It's even better if you can contribute in some way
+- It's even better if you can contribute in some way!

 ---